jessetane/sublevel-linked/readme.md

 ```

 ## Notes
+* A `batch` implementation is included for compatibility with levelup, but it doesn't guarantee atomicity!
+To work, it has to read keys from the current space in order to ensure they aren't links to nested spaces - these read operations are asynchronous and therefore by the time your batch is ready to be executed, the database may have changed.
 * Currently options are passed through to underlying levelup calls, however altering keyEncoding would break this module so maybe don't do that.
-* A `batch` implementation is included for compatibility with levelup, but it doesn't guarantee atomicity!
-To work, it has to read keys from the current sublevel in order to ensure they aren't links to other sublevels - these read operations are asynchronous and therefore by the time your batch is ready to be executed, the database may have changed.

 ## License
 WTFPL